Pulsel22/MySoftware/Game Server Creator!/Version 1.0/readme.md

 # Install Instructions

-First <b>download all<b> the folders and files including the folde in this directory.
+First <b>download all</b> the folders and files including the folde in this directory.
 You should have downloaded the folder in this folder (Version 1.0)

 1. Open File Explorer